On Halloween someone gave Norm a card with a special message,

 “There are two public high schools in Walnut Creek, Las Lomas and Northgate.
 There’s also Berean Christian.
 And two Catholic high schools, Carondolet for girls and De La Salle for boys.
 You’ve probably heard of De La Salle, they’re famous for their football teams.
 Did you ever come to Walnut Creek to visit your relatives?”

 “No, they came to visit us in Bellingham this summer.
 I’ve never been to Walnut Creek before.
 I’ve never been to California before.
-Other than going to Vancouver in British Columbia a couple times I’ve never been anywhere outside of the state of Washington before.”
+Other than going to Vancouver in British Columbia a couple times I’d never been anywhere outside of the state of Washington before.”

 “When your folks are picking a house, make sure it’s in the Las Lomas attendance area.
 That way we’ll go to high school together.”